v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

     4. The Insights admin enters the URL in the Viva Insights app to turn on the import from the Azure blob store location.
 The Insights Admin also uploads the mapping file for the business data.

 2. Validation: Viva Insights validates the data.
-(If validation isn’t successful, you can choose from a few options described in [Validation fails](#validation-fails).)
+(If validation isn't successful, you can choose from a few options described in [Validation fails](#validation-fails).)

 3. Processing: Viva Insights processes the data.
-(If processing isn’t successful, you can choose from a few options described in [Processing fails](#processing-fails).)
+(If processing isn't successful, you can choose from a few options described in [Processing fails](#processing-fails).)

    After the data successfully validates and processes, the overall data-import task is complete.

 ## Setup